amitomksp/chess_game/README.md

 # chess.github.io
 chess game
-this is chess game readme file(by amit)
+this is chess game readme file(by amit).